csswizardry/csswizardry.github.com/_posts/2012-11-20-code-smells-in-css.markdown

->

->
-> “How can you tell if your CSS code smells?
+> How can you tell if your CSS code smells?
 What are the signs that the code is sub-optional, or that the developer hasn’t done a good job?
-What do you look for in the code to determine how good or bad it is?”
+What do you look for in the code to determine how good or bad it is?
->
->